HELLO AND WELCOME

 Perhaps the most rewarding part of my life has been working for the advancement of women and children.

 I was the first attorney in Illinois to have a father’s driving privileges suspended for not paying child support.

 I was involved in a case of a young woman whose boss, who was also her abusive partner, was holding her health insurance over her head when she wanted to leave him.
 This case reached the Federal level, and because of it, it is now a law in Illinois that an employee cannot be fired or otherwise harmed for not showing up to work if they have an order of protection against their boss.

 I have also stopped an abused foster child from being returned to his abuser foster father.

 Protecting the underprivileged, and representing those who could not find help otherwise through my Pro Bono work has been a mission, a passion, and a personal cause to me.
 To this day, I continue to fight for these women and children.

 Jeffrey M. Jacobson was rated Highly Recommended by the DuPage County Bar Association.
 The Bar’s evaluation process was extensive and included interviewing current Judges and attorneys.
 The evaluation committee was made up of such prominent attorneys such as the DuPage County State’s Attorney and two retired judges.
 It is humbling to be rated the highest possible.

-From 2020: Jeffrey M. Jacobson was rated Recommended by the DuPage County Bar Association, just narrowly missing a Highly Recommended rating.
+From 2020: Jeffrey M. Jacobson was rated Recommended by the DuPage County Bar Association, narrowly missing a Highly Recommended rating by less than one point.
 Nevertheless, with nearly three decades of experience, Jeff is confident in his abilities as a lawyer, and feels fully prepared to become your next Circuit Court Judge.
 Once again, thank you to the DCBA for your time and recommendation.